Letterbook/Letterbook/Letterbook.Web.Tests.E2E/README.md

 ## Setup

 This test package uses [Playwright](https://playwright.dev).
-While most dependencies are provided automatically for you, Playwright will require you to install test browsers to run these tests.
+Browsers are automaticaly installed during the test run, but you can also install them manually.

-You can find out more about this at https://playwright.dev/dotnet/docs/intro
+You can find out more about this at https://playwright.dev/dotnet/docs/intro.

 Or use